It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 As a Dip

-I know that it might sound odd to you, but you can use leftover mole as a dip for roasted sweet potatoes, fries, or crusty bread.
+I know that it might sound odd to you, but you can use leftover peanut butter chocolate mole for roasted sweet potatoes, fries, or crusty bread.

 It’s rich and versatile; just give it a try.